hydephp/develop/docs/digging-deeper/helpers.md

 #### Specify sprintf format

 The `getFormatted` method accepts a `sprintf` format string as the first argument.
-The first `%d` will be replaced with the minutes, and the second `%d` will be replaced with the seconds.

 ```php
 // The default format